 Ms. Mann: COVID will influence how that balance can be achieved, how government approach it, as will the different stresses placed upon their economies.
 She thinks that it will amplify the tensions between economic growth and ecologies.

 Nit: Financiers adhering to higher standards is one way.
 John Ward (Mekong Futures) asks about corruption, and if it is a type of cooperation (collusion), and if it is on the ‘dark side’ of cooperation.
 Nit agrees, but also says that those who do not like corruption will not engage with it.
-NGOs delegations are coopeted into Track 1 where implicit cooperation may actually be coercion.
+NGOs delegations are coopted into Track 1 where implicit cooperation may actually be coercion.